The Foreign Direct Investment (FDI) policy has been dramatically liberalized since the evolution of economic reforms in India.

 In contrast, takeovers of public listed companies in India are strictly governed by the Takeover Code.

-Upon commencement of the corporate insolvency proceedings, the company is given breathing space called a moratorium, during which no alienation of assets or initiation of proceedings or any enforcement action may be initiated against the company.
+Upon commencement of the CIRP, the management of the company is taken over by the RP and such company is given breathing space called a moratorium, during which no alienation of assets or initiation of proceedings or any enforcement action may be initiated against the company.

-During the process of insolvency resolution, each director’s conduct is reviewed.
-If it is found that the business of the company has been conducted with the intent of defrauding its creditors or for any other fraudulent purpose, then persons, including directors who were knowingly party to such business, may be directed to make such personal contributions to the assets of the company, as the concerned authority deems fit.
-Moreover, parties may face imprisonment in cases of non-cooperation, submission of false information and/or the concealment of facts by the officers/managers of the company during the resolution process.
+During CIRP, steps are taken to keep the company as a going concern and eventually revive the company.
+If RP is of the opinion that the business of the company was conducted with the intent of defrauding its creditors or for any other fraudulent purpose, then persons, including directors who were knowingly party to such business, may be directed by the adjudicating authority to reverse the preferential transactions and impose penalty on the officers involved in such transactions.
+Moreover, parties may face imprisonment in cases of non-cooperation, submission of false information and/or the concealment of facts by the officers/managers of the company during the CIRP.

 Hence, it is advisable that a director demonstrates that he took diligence of the affairs of the company and took decisions that were intended to minimize the losses or damages to the creditors of the company.